Understanding the Negative Stigma of Obesity and its Consequences

 For a PDF version of this article, please click here.

 The alarming rates of obesity have brought widespread attention to the medical consequences of this public health problem.
-Often ignored, however, are the social and personal obstacles that overweight and obese individuals face.
+Often ignored, however, are the social and personal obstacles that individuals with excess weight or obesity face.

-Bias, stigma, and discrimination due to weight are frequent experiences for many obese individuals, which have serious consequences for their personal and social well being and emotional health.
+Bias, stigma, and discrimination due to weight are frequent experiences for many individuals with obesity, which have serious consequences for their personal and social well being and emotional health.
 Given that at least half of the American population is overweight, the number of people potentially faced with discrimination and stigmatization is immense.

 Weight Stigma Plays a Role in Everyday Life

-There is clear evidence of weight stigma and bias in multiple aspects of daily life for obese individuals.
-Negative perceptions of obese persons exist in employment settings where obese employees are viewed as less competent, lazy and lacking in self-discipline by their co-workers and employers.
-These attitudes can have a negative impact on wages, promotions and decisions about employment status for obese employees.
+There is clear evidence of weight stigma and bias in multiple aspects of daily life for individuals with obesity.
+Negative perceptions of persons with obesity exist in employment settings where employees with obesity are viewed as less competent, lazy and lacking in self-discipline by their co-workers and employers.
+These attitudes can have a negative impact on wages, promotions and decisions about employment status for employees with obesity.

-Research studies also show that obese applicants are less likely to be hired than thinner applicants, despite having identical job qualifications.
-There are also increasing legal cases emerging where obese employees have been fired or suspended because of their weight, despite demonstrating good job performance and even though their body weight was unrelated to their job responsibilities.
+Research studies also show that applicants with obesity are less likely to be hired than thinner applicants, despite having identical job qualifications.
+There are also increasing legal cases emerging where employees with obesity have been fired or suspended because of their weight, despite demonstrating good job performance and even though their body weight was unrelated to their job responsibilities.

 Multiple forms of weight stigmatization also occur in educational settings.
-Obese students face numerous obstacles, ranging from harassment and rejection from peers at school, to biased attitudes from teachers, lower college acceptances and wrongful dismissals from college.
+Students with obesity face numerous obstacles, ranging from harassment and rejection from peers at school, to biased attitudes from teachers, lower college acceptances and wrongful dismissals from college.

 The severity of this problem is highlighted by research which shows that stigma toward overweight students begins very early.
 For example, negative attitudes have been reported among pre-school children (ages three to five) who associated overweight peers with characteristics of being mean, stupid, ugly, unhappy, lazy and having few friends.